 One of the most impressive aspects of the Ladbrokes site is the ability to watch sports in real-time, making use of live streaming technology.
 All you need to do is place a bet of at least £1 to qualify for this service.

 Ladbrokes also allows members to place bets by text message.
 This service is quick and easy, and requires users to place a minimum bet of £1.
 For those who don’t have the time or skill to navigate the mobile website or download the app, text betting provides all the convenience of making wagers on the go in a simpler format.

 What of Ladbroke’s offers?
 Betting with the site is made more exciting and rewarding with the inclusion of promotional bonuses.
 These can make your stake money go further and help you get acquainted with the site with a promising start.

-To begin with, the company’s Welcome Offer provides a £50 free bet, matching your first post-registration wager up to this amount, provided you enter the promo code.
+To begin with, the company’s Welcome Offer provides a £20 in free bets, after you bet at least £5, provided you enter the promo code.
 Additional bonuses are available, on horse racing and others, with the best odds guaranteed.
 Members are advised to keep checking the promotions page on a regular basis, as new bonuses are added constantly.

 Whichever site you choose to use for Royal Ascot offers 2019, you’ll find both provide a high-quality service with solid security in place.
 Being able to place bets online with the reassurance of safety and reliability only adds to the experience – the last thing you want is to have concerns about your money.
 Ladbrokes has long, successful careers in the betting industry, with high-street shops and their websites attracting countless customers across the UK.